matter-labs/zksync-era/docs/src/guides/advanced/91_docker_and_ci.md

  ⠿ Container zksync-era-reth-1      Started   0.3s
 ```

-Start the docker with the 'basic' imge
+Start the docker with the 'basic' image

 ```
 # We tell it to connect to the same 'subnetwork' as other containers (zksync-era_default).